JuanPabloZed/IR_Maker/README.md

 /!\ WARNING /!\
 Be sure to use the same sample rate for the ESS, the response and the IR to get the cleanest IR.

+/!\ COMPILING INTO .exe /!\
+If you want to make a .exe out of this code, you can by installing the different necessary modules contained in requirements.txt, and then typing the following command in cmd: pyinstaller --noconfirm --onefile --windowed "path\of\the\output.exe\file"

 Thank you for using our application !